yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 helps provide aggregated data based on a search query.
 It is based on simple building blocks called aggregations, that can be composed in order to build complex summaries of the data.

-As an example, let's determine how many customers registered each month.
+As an example, let's determine how many customers have been registered each month.

 ```php
 $searchResult = Customer::find()->addAggregate('customers_by_date', [